diyarbagis/FlaskNetworkBackup/README.md

 WantedBy=multi-user.target
 ```

-> Make sure to replace <your_username> with your actual username, and /path/to/file/location with the path file.
+> Make sure to replace <your_username> with your actual username, and /path/to/file/location with the path to file.

 `$ sudo systemctl daemon-reload`